metosin/spec-tools/README.md

 ### Custom errors

-Can be added to a Spec via the key `:reason`:
+Can be added to a Spec via the key `:reason`

 ```clj
 (s/explain (st/spec pos-int? {:reason "positive"}) -1)